AaltoSciComp/scicomp-docs/training/kickstart/intro.rst

 Chat and communication
 ----------------------

-- Please don't use the Zoom/Twitch chat for questions: who can keep track?
+- Please don't use the Zoom/Twitch chat for questions: insturctors won't see.

-  - Instructors won't see
-  - But you can for practical questions

-- Use HackMD for chat: questions in bullet points:
+- Use the "Notes" for chat: questions in bullet points:

   .. image:: https://coderefinery.github.io/manuals/_images/hackmd--questions2.png
      :alt: View and edit modes at top